HackTricks-wiki/hacktricks/cloud-security/aws-security.md

   * The client asks KMS to decrypt the encrypted key using the CMK and KMS sends back the plaintext DEK
   * The client can now decrypt the encrypted data

-**Client-side encryption with customer provided keys, CSE-C:** Using this mechanism, you are able to utilize your own provided keys and use an AWS-SDK client to encrypt your data before sending it to S3 for storage.&#x20;
+**Client-side encryption with customer provided keys, CSE-C:** Using this mechanism, you are able to utilize your own provided keys and use an AWS-SDK client to encrypt your data before sending it to S3 for storage.

-* Encryption:&#x20;
+* Encryption:
   * The client generates a DEK and encrypts the plaintext data
   * Then, using it's own custom CMK it encrypts the DEK
   * submit the encrypted data + encrypted DEK to S3 where it's stored